 This blog is based on the latest YouTube post from the Video Sensei!
 To find the video to accompany this blog, go to http://youtu.be/HYrWD39Gr4I

-You worked, slaved and spent out money to create some high-value video content and now you’ve finally created something that will really put our company in a good light.
+You worked hard and spent money to create some high-value video content and now you’ve finally created something that will really put our company in a good light.
 So…. now what?!

 One of the big challenges for marketers is not just creating the content but getting people to see it.
 With millions of videos on YouTube, you have to do whatever you can to make sure your video is seen.
 With all the content out there, it can be stiff competition and you need to do everything you can to increase exposure.
-Here are 5 ways you can make sure traffic is sent to your video.
+Here are 5 ways to get people to watch your videos.

 1. Create Relevant content